 Run and Become is a well-established running shop that offers specialist brands like Saucony, Zoot and Mizuno alongside bigger brands like Adidas and Nike.
 They also do a ‘natural’ gait analysis, which provides feedback on your foot strike (that’s how your foot lands) and the way your whole body moves.
 You’ll then have the opportunity to try on different shoes and give them a test drive on the store’s mini running track.
 Or if you’re just browsing, head downstairs for a workshop or physio services for runners.

 4 Eccleston St, SW1W 9LN

-Catering for skiers, tennis players, trekkers and runners alike, this busy Fulham shop uses sophisticated technology to create bespoke insoles (if you have £119.95 to spare).
-First, you’ll need to book in for a thorough assessment (£40) where your feet and running style will be scrutinised – you’ll even be provided with footscans and bespoke exercises.
-If you’re simply on the hunt for new running shoes, book in for a free ‘light’ service where your gait is measured.
-Staff are knowledgable and super-helpful.
+Catering for skiers, tennis players, trekkers and runners alike, this busy Fulham shop uses sophisticated technology to create bespoke insoles (if you have £124.95 to spare).
+First, you’ll need to book in for a thorough assessment (£65) where your feet and running style will be scrutinised – you’ll even be provided with footscans and bespoke exercises.
+If you’re simply on the hunt for new running shoes, book in for a simpler shoe footing (£15) where your gait is measured.
+Staff are knowledgeable and super-helpful.
 Brands include Asics, Adidas, Brooks, Saucony and Mizuno.

 867-869 Fulham Rd, SW6 5HP